CyrusNchege/AWS-devops-100-day-challenge/Day-9-CICD-Using-Github-Action-To-EC2/Readme.md

 #  CICD using Github Action to EC2

+## Introduction
+Github Actions is a CI/CD tool that allows you to automate your software development workflows.
+You can use Github Actions to build, test, and deploy your code to any server.

 In this project I will show you how to deploy a simple Django application to EC2 using Github Action.

 For the web server I will use Nginx and for the application server I will use Gunicorn.